-The year saw a huge amount of work to finalise our new performance program, the Achieving Capability and Excellence Program (the ACE Program), which was formally launched on 1 July 2022.
+The year saw us launch our new performance program, the Achieving Capability and Excellence Program (the ACE Program), on 1 July 2022.

 The new performance program aims to modernise how we develop our staff, retaining our strong focus on technical skills while also ensuring that we invest in our people skills.